Battle of Sherburn in Elmet: Parliamentarian moves

 Early in 1645, when Parliament had created the New Model Army, they had also consolidated their forces in the north of England into the Army of the "Northern Association", consisting of five regiments of cavalry, one regiment of dragoons and seven regiments of infantry.
 On 25 July, they appointed Sydnam Poyntz (sometimed spelled "Sydenham Poyntz") as commander of this army.
 Poyntz was a professional soldier who had served with Dutch and Swedish armies in Europe, and had entered Parliament's service in 1644.
 (Not being a peer or member of Parliament, he was not bound by the Self-denying Ordinance.)
 While the New Model Army was engaged in the West country, Poyntz had shadowed the King's army with a cavalry force and had won the battle of Rowton Heath.

 Poyntz was still following the King's army, but lacked information on his intentions.
-In light of the scarce intelligence available, he proceeded northward and found himself in close proximity to Digby's troops as he approached Sherburn in Elmet on 15 October.
+In light of the scarce intelligence available, he proceeded northward and found himself near Digby's troops as he approached Sherburn in Elmet on 15 October.